makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

 # Truth File Formats

 When a mock genome is generated, the positions of the embedded repeat arrays *in the genome* are recorded in genome_name.truth.dat.
 This is a whitespace-delimited text file with seven columns.
-The first line is a header line, beginning with a # and providing the names of the columns.
+The first line is a header line, beginning with a waffle (#) and providing the names of the columns.

 The columns are
 ```bash